 One of the most significant side effects of cocaine use is incredible mood swings during and after use.
 Cocaine stimulates the brain, causing feelings of elation and, soon after, causing a crash into hopelessness and depression.
 This cycle destroys the possibility of a healthy or “normal” state of mind.
 These swings in mood are often described as manic in behavior, meaning a state of mind with racing thoughts and uncontrollable, erratic, and exaggerated behaviors.
 Mania can often be described as “crazed” or unusually talkative and hyper.

 Other physical signs of cocaine may include the following:

 - Lack of looking after health and appearance

 Other mental signs of cocaine may include the following:

 - Unusual excitement

 - Poor judgment

-If you believe someone close to you may be suffering with an addiction to cocaine, the counselors at Destination Hope can walk you through treatment options.
+If you believe someone close to you may be suffering from an addiction to cocaine, the medical team and therapists at Destination Hope can walk you through treatment options.
 Learn more by contacting us today.

 This infographic will highlight the dangers associated with cocaine use such as: heart attack, stroke, seizures and even sudden death.